ConnectedLib/connectedlib10/modules/mentoring/section-5-0.md

 </ul>
 </div>

 Libraries have a longstanding tradition of providing youth with access to adult and community mentors.
 These experiences can help youth with employment efforts, technology training, and career development.<sup><a name="1" href="#fn1">1</a></sup>  The first step is often identifying a potential community partner.
-As we mentioned in our section on Designing Mentorship-Focused Programming, youth are often the ones to first approach adults as potential mentors and helping to facilitate that relationship may be a first step.
+Youth are often the ones to first approach adults as potential mentors and helping to facilitate that relationship may be a first step.

-Some communities have coalitions of youth-serving organizations that can either help identify mentors or make recommendations and introductions to potential mentors.
-For more information about how to connect with community partners, please review our Community Partnerships module.
+Some communities have coalitions of youth-serving organizations that can either help identify mentors or make recommendations and introductions to potential mentors, see the [Community Partnerships](../partnerships/) module.

 A few organizations that can help identify adult mentors and volunteers include: